The Single Resolution Mechanism is the EU system for

 saw no evidence that would contradict the SRB’s

 assessment, but we make two recommendations relating to

 the SRB’s reporting of contingent liabilities.

-Report (pursuant to Article 92(4) Regulation (EU) 806/2014) on any contingent liabilities arising as a result of the performance by the Single Resolution Board, the Council or the Commission of their tasks under this Regulation for the financial year 2018
+Report on any contingent liabilities arising as a result of the performance by the Single Resolution Board, the Council or the Commission of their tasks under the Regulation for the financial year 2018